omeka/omeka-s-enduser/docs/importexport.md

 ### Access data using the API

 You can use your own S site's API to crawl data as required, rather than exporting a spreadsheet for a one-time use.
+Note that you can [request different formats through the API](https://omeka.org/s/docs/developer/api/rest_api/#responses){target=_blank}, including `jsonld` and `rdfxml`.
 [For more information on the API, see the developer documentation section.](https://omeka.org/s/docs/developer/api/){target=_blank}